 When the land is disposed of, any deductions you have claimed, or can claim, for the assets may reduce the cost base of the land.
-For more information, see Guide to capital gains tax 2021.
+For more information, see Guide to capital gains tax 2023.

-Primary producers may also be able to claim deductions for capital expenditure on landcare operations, electricity connections and phone lines; see Landcare operations on page 31 and Electricity connections and phone lines on page 32.
+Primary producers may also be able to claim deductions for capital expenditure on landcare operations, electricity connections and phone lines; see Landcare operations and Electricity connections and phone lines.